 Impact Arts have been delivering Our Bright Future-funded projects since April 2016.
 The delivery has been split into three strands:

 - Creative Pathways: Environmental Design, our flagship employability project working with groups of 15 young people between 16-19 years.
 It runs full-time for between 10 and 16 weeks with the aim of getting young people into employment or further education with a specific focus on environmental issues.

 - Creative Connections, where we work over 8 weeks with groups of 15-20 14-16 year olds who have disengaged or are at risk of disengaging from school, with the aim of keeping them in education.

 - A Youth Ambassador programme, where a recent graduate artist works with community groups, primary schools and high schools to promote environmental themes and create a collaborative piece of public art around environmental issues in the local area.

-14 projects have been delivered in the past two years, each with an environmental focus including one or more of the following:
+21 projects have been delivered in the past three years, each with an environmental focus including one or more of the following:

 - Environmental Art